DerekTex/INEL4206-Final-Project/README.md

 # INEL4206 Final Project: Is the AC on?

-# Project Description:
+Project Description:
-The aim of this project is to develop an array of temperature censors connected to an ESP32 processor.
+* The aim of this project is to develop an array of temperature censors connected to an ESP32 processor.
 These censors will be scattered across the campus so we can collect and store temperature data.
+The data collected will be available for examination through a website; in there the user will be able to see the current temperature as well as it's history from the first measure of temperature recorded.